Anchor ads are not supported on this page.

 Sponsored

 Though most recreational anglers release them, striped marlin are eaten in most places where they are commonly found.
-Striped marlin are caught recreationally in Mexican waters where commercial take is not allowed, and US commercial fleets catch several hundred metric tons in warmer years, but much less than their counterparts in the western Pacific, again, due to the clockwise circulation of currents in the Pacific that keeps the majority of striped marlin far to the south on the west coast of North America.
+Striped marlin are caught recreationally in Mexican waters where commercial take is not allowed, and U.S. commercial fleets catch several hundred metric tons in warmer years, but much less than their counterparts in the western Pacific — again, due to the clockwise circulation of currents in the Pacific that keeps the majority of striped marlin far to the south on the west coast of North America.

-Lobster season is set to begin this Friday, September 27 at 6pm in Southern California waters.
+Lobster season is set to begin this Friday, September 27 at 6 pm in Southern California waters.
 Make sure to meet the licensing and other requirements before heading out to target the tasty bugs.
 Those pursuing lobster need to have their CDFW Spiny Lobster Report Card and California sport fishing license.
 An Ocean Enhancement Validation is also required unless you have a one or two-day license.
-Spiny lobster can only be taken by hand by SCUBA and free divers.
+Spiny lobster can be taken only by hand by SCUBA and free divers.
 For those hooping from piers, only two hoop nets can be used.
 Boaters may have 5 hoop nets per person with a maximum of ten nets on each boat.
-Hoop nets cannot be set before the official season start time, so hold your horses until 6pm Friday.
+Hoop nets cannot be set before the official season start time, so hold your horses until 6 pm Friday.
 Please visit the CDFW website for all rules and regulations for taking lobster, the fines for infractions can be very stiff.
 Whether the beach, bay, lake, or offshore, they’re out there so go out and get ‘em!

 Comments